 Pinterest is making a big splash in the social media world.
 Not too long ago it was an unknown little company with no chance of challenging the big boys on the social media block.
-But it is beginning to make its mark online and individuals in the direct selling business need to take notice.
+But it’s made its mark online, and individuals in the direct selling business need to take notice.

-The site has become popular with females and continues its rapid expansion.
-If you are in the direct selling business and you are not on Pinterest, get to their site and sign up as quickly as possible.
+The site became popular with females and continues its rapid expansion.
+If you are in the direct selling industry and you are not on Pinterest, get to their site now and sign up as quickly as possible.
 Many experts believe that Pinterest will be a vital tool for people in direct sales.

-Pinterest is valuable to direct selling businesses because it provides users with a platform for sharing (pinning) images, photos, and videos of your products, services, and business opportunity.
+Pinterest is valuable to direct sellers because it provides users with a platform for sharing (pinning) images, photos, and videos of your products, services, and business opportunity.

 In fact, I believe that its effortless sharing of images, photos, and videos is the key to the site’s popularity.

-Here are some tips for marketing a direct sales business on Pinterest that will assure success:
+Here are some tips for building your direct sales business with Pinterest that will assure success:

-- Spend time getting to know the site and it can best serve your interests.
-Look at other people's pins and boards to learn more about your client's interests.
+1. Spend time getting to know the site, and it can best serve your interests.
+Look at other people’s pins and boards to learn more about your client’s interests.

-- Keep things simple.
-Pinterest is simple to use and it helps to keep your boards clean and uncluttered.
+3. Keep things simple.
+Pinterest is simple to use, and it helps to keep your boards clean and uncluttered.

-- Be creative!
+5. Be creative!
 Pinterest is all about the visual!
-If you sell power tools … create a pin board on home decorating with the tools.
+If you sell power tools … create a pinboard on home decorating with the tools.